-This vegan chocolate cake with raspberry filling and chocolate buttercream is rich, indulgent, and completely dairy-free—yet no one would ever guess it’s vegan.
+This vegan chocolate cake is rich, indulgent, and completely dairy-free—yet no one would ever guess it’s vegan.
 Moist chocolate cake layers paired with a bright, slightly tart raspberry filling and finished with silky chocolate buttercream create a dessert that feels bakery-worthy and special enough for celebrations.

-What makes this recipe shine is its simplicity.
+What makes this vegan chocolate cake shine is its simplicity.
 No egg replacers, no complicated techniques—just pantry-friendly vegan ingredients that work together beautifully.
 Brewed coffee enhances the cocoa flavor, while oil keeps the cake soft and tender for days.
+If you’re a fan of rich desserts, you’ll also love my vegan vanilla cake and vegan streusel cupcakes.

 Whether you’re baking for a birthday, holiday, or simply craving a decadent vegan dessert, this cake delivers bold chocolate flavor with a fruity contrast that balances every bite.